Metcalf, Wilson lead Seahawks over Eagles 23-17

 Metcalf’s 52-yard catch on third-and-13 set up Wilson’s 1-yard TD pass to David Moore that gave the Seahawks a 7-0 lead.

+Cornerback Darius Slay, who followed Metcalf in coverage, called it the worst game of his career.

+“I lost every 50-50 ball.
+I let the team down.
+I gotta play better," Slay said.

-Chris Carson bullied his way through Philadelphia’s defense for a 16-yard run to make it 14-0.
+Chris Carson made it 14-0 when he bullied his way through Philadelphia’s defense on a 16-yard run.

+“You know me, I saw that end zone so my game is physical so I wanted to get it in,” Carson said.

 The Eagles didn’t get a first down until Wentz ran for 20 yards with under five minutes left in the first half.
 Wentz scrambled for 13 yards on third-and-5 to keep the drive going and tossed a 3-yard TD pass to Dallas Goedert to cut it to 14-6 at halftime.
 Jake Elliott missed the extra point wide left.